nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

 CONFIG_GNSS_SAMPLE_NMEA_ONLY - To enable NMEA-only output mode The NMEA-only output mode can be used for example with 3rd party tools to visualize the GNSS output.

-.. _CONFIG_GNSS_SAMPLE_ANTENNA_EXTERNAL:

-CONFIG_GNSS_SAMPLE_ANTENNA_EXTERNAL - To use an external GNSS antenna This configuration option should be enabled if an external GNSS antenna is used, so that the Low Noise Amplifier (LNA) can be configured accordingly.

 .. _CONFIG_GNSS_SAMPLE_ASSISTANCE_NRF_CLOUD:

 CONFIG_GNSS_SAMPLE_ASSISTANCE_NRF_CLOUD - To use nRF Cloud A-GPS